RTEMS/rtems-docs/eng/glossary.rst

         This term is an acronym for Independent Software Verification and Validation.

     Linear Temporal Logic
         This is a logic that states properties about (possibly infinite) sequences of states.

     LTL
-        This term is an acronym for Linear Temporal Logic.
+        This term is an acronym for :term:`Linear Temporal Logic`.

     refinement
         A *refinement* is a relationship between a specification and its implementation as code.

     reification
         Another term used to denote :term:`refinement`.